nordugrid/arc-ansible/README.md

 ### submit_user
 What user submits the batch system job.
 If the user does not exist, the playbook will create the user.
+This user should be a normal user.
+It could for instance just be the default_user set above.
+The batch call will be issued by this user, and the job in the batch system will run as this user.

 Example: